anddrewl/opengl_start/README.md

-This is me just getting used to OpenGL, projects coming soon!
+This is me just getting used to OpenGL.